 - The question of player responsiveness to virtual game environments has long been a thorny one, with many contributions to the debate evidencing fears and anxieties about the perceived powers of (new games) technology.

-- Law Give information and answer questions formally and in person in court or at an inquiry.Example sentences
+- Law Give information and answer questions formally and in person in a law court or at an inquiry: the person concerned may refuse to give evidenceMore example sentences

 - The third parties were not represented but they gave evidence in the Crown Court.

 - I presume she gave evidence in response to questions asked of her by the prosecutor.